knative/docs/docs/eventing/samples/kubernetes-event-source/README.md

     kind: Broker
     name: default
 ```

+ If you want to consume events from a different namespace or use a different
+ `Service Account`, you need to modify `k8s-events.yaml` accordingly.

 Enter the following command to create the event source:

 ```shell
 kubectl apply --filename k8s-events.yaml
 ```